-The odometer and trip odometer are built into the speedometer.
-The trip odometer can be reset to "O" with the reset knob
+The speedometer shows riding speed.
+This speedometer is equipped with an odometer and trip odometer.
+The trip odometer can be reset to "0" with the reset knob.

 Use the odometer to estimate how far you can ride on a tank of fuel before going to "RESERVE".
 This information will enable you to plan fuel stops in the future.